aybabtme/dskvs/README.md

 are part of the implementation because `dskvs` is expected to be used for concurrent apps.

+God help you if you load two `Store`s that share some part of the filesystem.
+A check for that is not implemented.

 I might add an unsafe version of `Store` in the future if there's evidence of notable performance gains, if there's a use case for it and if it doesn't uglify the code.